 • regular brushing;

-• games with;
+• games with ;

-• regular preventive examinations by a veterinarian.
+• regular preventive examinations at the veterinarian.

-Price and reviews about epagnola
+Price and reviews about epagnol

 The group of hunting dog breeds is quite extensive.
 Many of its representatives are well known to Russian animal lovers.
-Epagnol Breton is still not widespread in our country.
+Epagnole Breton is still not widespread in our country.
 This dog is famous for its excellent hunting qualities, high intelligence, sociability and obedience.

 History of the breed